- Micheal P Sandbank

 B.A. in Modern Language, University of Louisiana, Lafayette, 2006

 Researches factors that influence language acquisition for children with autism by analyzing naturalistic language samples and neural measures of speech processing.
+Uses meta-analysis to examine intervention effects for children with autism.
+Contributes to investigations that use generalizability theory to examine factors that influence scores of reading and writing.

 Member, Doctoral Program Committee, Special Education Department, University of Texas at Austin(2017)